 The drive into Grebaje village is spectacular due to the Prokletije National Park views.
 You'll be passing by Plav lake and Ali Paša's Springs, both being great places for resting and enjoying the nature.

 Driving in a foreign country can be nerve-wracking, but it is usually the best way to delve into its beauties.
 Even though Montenegro has a reputation of a country with difficult driving conditions and reckless drivers, don't be afraid.
 Just be careful and do not rush during your journey.

-If you need ideas for planning your road trip in Montenegro, you can find some here.
+If you need ideas for planning your road trip in Montenegro, you can find some at our blog.
 And of course, in case you need any assistance, don't hesitate to contact us - we'd be more than happy to help.